Sanzō Nosaka: Legacy

-The Chinese Documentary series "Today In The History Of Anti-Japanese War" dedicated an episode to Sanzō Nosaka.
+The Chinese Documentary series "Today in the History of the Anti-Japanese War" dedicated an episode to Sanzō Nosaka.

-Sanzō Nosaka was featured in the "International Friends during the Anti-Japanese War".
-A show organized by the Beijing People's Association for Friendship with Foreign Countries.
-The show "features 160 pictures of 39 foreign friends who worked together with the Chinese people and made contributions to China's independence and freedom."
+Sanzō Nosaka was featured in the "International Friends during the Anti-Japanese War", a show organized by the Beijing People's Association for Friendship with Foreign Countries.
+The show "feature[d] 160 pictures of 39 foreign friends who worked together with the Chinese people and made contributions to China's independence and freedom."

-Family

-Yonago Nosaka was the foster daughter of Sanzō Nosaka.
-She attended the 60th anniversary of the victory of the War against Fascism.
-She received a medal as a daughter of Sanzō Nosaka.

-Names
+A statue of Nosaka is in the Jianchuan Museum.

+Other names

-Nosaka used the pen names of Okano and Lin Zhe.
+Nosaka used the pen names Okano Susumu and Lin Zhe.